nus-cs2030s/2122-s2/docs/15-dynamic-binding.md

 ## During Run Time

 During execution, when a method is invoked, the method descriptor from Step 1 is first retrieved.
 Then, the run-time type of the target is determined.
-Let the run-time type of the target be $$R$$.
-Java then looks for an accessible method with the matching descriptor in $$R$$.
-If no such method is found, the search will continue up the class hierarchy, first to the parent class of $$R$$, then to the grand-parent class of $$R$$, and so on, until we reach the root `Object`.
+Let the run-time type of the target be $R$.
+Java then looks for an accessible method with the matching descriptor in $R$.
+If no such method is found, the search will continue up the class hierarchy, first to the parent class of $R$, then to the grand-parent class of $R$, and so on, until we reach the root `Object`.
 The first method implementation with a matching method descriptor found will be the one executed.

 For example, let's consider again the invocation in the highlighted line below again: